Imran-imtiaz48/Imran-imtiaz48/README.md

 <h1 align="center">Hi 👋, I'm Imran Imtiaz</h1>
 <h3 align="center">
   I have six years of robust experience as a skilled SQL Database Administrator.
 My primary role involves managing, enhancing, and securing complex database systems.
 I excel in ensuring data accuracy, optimizing performance, and maintaining seamless operations to drive business success.
 In addition to my expertise in SQL databases, I am proficient in HTML, CSS, JavaScript, and C#.
-These skills enable me to proficiently handle both the technical backend and frontend aspects of website development.
+These skills enable me to proficiently handle both the technical backend and frontend aspect of website development.
 </h3>

 <p align="left">